-We also meet on Sunday afternoons at All Saints Kingston for Evening Prayer at 5.00pm.
+We also usually meet on Sunday afternoons at All Saints Kingston for Evening Prayer at 5.00pm.
+During 2020 this service has been suspended as a part of our “COVID Safe” plan.
 On the first Sunday of each month this service is held at St. Barnabas Chapel.
 At this service, we pray the prayer of John Adams and re-tell the story of the gospel coming to the people of Pitcairn Island.
 Accordingly, this service is read from the 1662 Book of Common Prayer, the prayer book that was used on the HMS Bounty.
 Following this service is a fun and inspiring “Sing-Along” where we sing the many traditional Pitcairn Island hymns and share some of the history of the Church of England on Norfolk Island.

 How do I get there?

 St. Barnabas Chapel can be found on the corner of Anson Bay Rd and Headstone Rd.
 There is plenty of parking available onsite.

 All Saints can be found on the corner of Middlegate Road and Quality Row, Kingston.
 There is plenty parking available onsite.